-As at June 30, 2023, the Company had working capital of \$611,773 (December 31, 2022 - \$199,611) had not yet achieved profitable operations, had accumulated losses of \$2,282,939 (December 31, 2022 - \$1,998,229), and currently expects to incur further losses in the exploration and development of its business.
+As at March 31, 2024, the Company had working capital of \$51,717 (December 31, 2023 - \$266,966) had not yet achieved profitable operations, had accumulated losses of \$2,806,234 (December 31, 2023 - \$2,590,985), and currently expects to incur further losses in the exploration and development of its business.

-The Company has \$524,998 of cash at June 30, 2023, the Company has yet achieved positive cashflow from operations, however, from time to time, the Company may pursue the raising of funds by an equity investment, debt borrowing or a combination of both.
+The Company believes it has sufficient working capital with \$74,609 of cash at March 31, 2024, to fund the Company's planned next 12 months of activities.
+However, from time to time, the Company may pursue the raising of funds by an equity investment, debt borrowing or a combination of both.
 The Company has yet to discover a mineral deposit that is economically recoverable, therefore there is no assurance that the operations of the Company and any future operations will be successful and profitable.
-These conditions raise material uncertainties which casts significant doubt as to the use of the going concern assumption in these financial statements.
+These conditions raise material uncertainties which cast significant doubt as to the use of the going concern assumption in these financial statements.